golly-splorts/golly-pelican/pelican/content/rules.md

     1. League Championship Series Round: one championship series per league, played amongst the top 2 teams in each league.
         1. The series shall be best of 5.
-    1. World Series Round: one world series, played between the winners from each league.
+    1. Hellmouth Cup Series Round: one Hellmouth Cup series, played between the winners from each league.
         1. The series shall be best of 7.
-1. The championship team shall be the team that wins 4 games in the World Series.
+1. The championship team shall be the team that wins 4 games in the Hellmouth Cup Series.
 They shall be declared the golly champion and shall remain the golly champion until a new champion is named.